Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 This is where I see the majority of confusion when buying an RV pet monitor.
 You do not need to buy an RV temperature monitor that works on the same network as your current phone or internet plan.
 They are unrelated.

-All of these RV temperature monitors come with an internal SIM card that connects to a specific cellular network (this is part of the reason for the monthly subscription fee – it’s just like activating a new line on your phone plan.)
+All of these RV temperature monitors come with an internal SIM card that connects to a specific cellular network (this is the reason for the monthly subscription fee – it’s just like activating a new phone plan.)

 Cell networks are not equal.
 Each network is licensed to run on specific cellular bands.
 That means the bands Verizon uses are not the same as the bands AT&T uses, as an example.
 This is why sometimes you have coverage in an area where others on a different network don’t.